-3. What do you believe should be done to respond appropriately to concerns about the level of fees charged by audit firms?
+3. cha at do you believe should be done to respond appropriately to concerns about the level of fees arged by audit firms?
 What should be IESBA's role?
-Who else should play a role and what should that role be?

-- 4. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, - professional behavior and confidentiality? - Independence as defined by the IESBA Code? - None of the above. - 5.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - None of the above.
+Who else should play a role and what buld that role be?
+Non- -Audi t Services 4. - our opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance ent create threats to an auditor's compliance with (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+Independence as defined by the IESBA Code?
+None of the above.
+5. be i In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+None of the above.
 B.2.
-Accounting Firms and Other PAPPs

-1. Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
+Acc counting Firms and Other PAPPs Gen eral 1. you believe that the level of fees charged by an audit firm gives rise to ethics and/or ependence issues?
 Please explain your response.